Skip to main content

 §Safety

-When host_va is Some, the pointed-to memory must be backed and must not be unmapped for the duration of the resulting IOMMU mapping.
-The caller (the crate-internal DmaMapper) guarantees this by holding an Arc<VaMapper> and calling ensure_mapped before each invocation.
+request.host_va always points to backed memory that must not be unmapped for the duration of the resulting IOMMU mapping.
+The caller (the crate-internal DmaMapper) guarantees this by holding an Arc<VaMapper> whose mappings are established eagerly by the mapping manager.
+The IOMMU mapping will be torn down (via unmap_dma) before the VaMapper releases the VA range.

 Source